stevecrawshaw/lnrs-db-app/TRANSACTION_DEPLOYMENT_PLAN.md

 ```

 **Trade-offs:**
-- ⚠️ **NOT atomic:** If step 2 fails, step 1's changes are already committed
+- ⚠️ **NOT atomic:** If later steps fail, earlier changes are already committed
-- ✓ **Correct order:** Child records deleted before parent
+- ✓ **Correct order:** Child records deleted before parent (no FK violations)
-- ✓ **No FK violations:** Operation respects FK constraints
-- ✓ **Safe on failure:** Grant without references can be deleted in retry
+- ✓ **Safe on failure:** Orphaned child records can be cleaned up or retry succeeds
+- ✓ **All steps logged:** Detailed logging captures exactly what was deleted
-- ⚠️ **Orphaned grant possible:** If step 2 fails, grant remains but has no references
+- ⚠️ **Partial state possible:** If middle step fails, some deletes succeed, others don't

-**Risk Level:** Low
+**Risk Level:** Low-Medium
-- No data corruption occurs
+- No data corruption occurs (FK constraints always respected)
-- No FK constraint violations
+- No FK constraint violations possible (correct delete order)
-- Grant without references is safe to delete later
+- Orphaned child records are benign and can be cleaned up
 - User can retry the operation

-**Other Models:** This limitation does NOT affect other cascade deletes (measure, area, priority, species, habitat) which remain fully atomic.
+- Logging provides full audit trail of what succeeded/failed

+**Scope Update:** This limitation affects:
+- ✅ Grant deletes (already implemented with sequential approach)
+- ⚠️ Measure deletes (currently failing - needs sequential conversion)
+- ⚠️ Area deletes (likely needs sequential conversion)
+- ⚠️ Priority deletes (likely needs sequential conversion)
+- ⚠️ Species/Habitat deletes (testing needed)

+**Other Operations:** Transactions WORK FINE for:
+- ✅ Updates with relationships (measure updates, etc.)
+- ✅ Creating records with relationships
+- ✅ Any operation not involving parent deletes with FKs pointing TO them

-**Documentation:** See `DUCKDB_FK_LIMITATION.md` for complete technical details and investigation notes.
+**Documentation:** See `FK_ANALYSIS.md` for complete research and `DUCKDB_FK_LIMITATION.md` for technical details.

 ### Phase 1 Deliverables